apaval26/AssetKeeper-v1.0.0-MVP/README.md

 cd "SoftDevGrProject_Repo-main(2)"
 This avoids the bash syntax error you saw earlier.

+If no directory found message is displayed, type ls in the console and copy and paste the SoftDevGrProject_Repo-main(2) from there with the quotation marks and add it to the cd command.

-3. Install dependencies
+4. Install dependencies
 If you have a requirements.txt: pip install -r requirements.txt in the terminal.
 If not, you can skip this step.

-4. Install Django and ApScheduler(If not included)
+5. Install Django and ApScheduler(If not included)

 pip install django
 pip install apscheduler(automated notifications)